Iceberg Connector#

 Time Travel#

-Iceberg and Presto Iceberg connector supports time travel via table snapshots identified by unique snapshot IDs.
+Iceberg and Presto Iceberg connector support time travel via table snapshots identified by unique snapshot IDs.
 The snapshot IDs are stored in the $snapshots metadata table.
-We can rollback the state of a table to a previous snapshot ID.
+You can rollback the state of a table to a previous snapshot ID.
+It also supports time travel query using VERSION (SYSTEM_VERSION) and TIMESTAMP (SYSTEM_TIME) options.

 Example Queries#

-Similar to the example queries in the Schema Evolution, let’s create an Iceberg table named ctas_nation, created from the TPCH nation table.
+Similar to the example queries in SCHEMA EVOLUTION, create an Iceberg table named ctas_nation from the TPCH nation table:

 Column | Type | Extra | Comment